input-output-hk/partner-chains-smart-contracts/docs/Architecture.md

   - off-chain code (written in PureScript, using CTL)
 - CTL runtime services

-Please note that the diagram below debicts a future architecture, it includes the browser SDK which is not implemented yet, and Kupo which is not a dependency of our currently used cardano-transaction-lib version.
+Please note that the diagram below depicts a future architecture, it includes the browser SDK which is not implemented yet, and Kupo which is not a dependency of our currently used cardano-transaction-lib version.

 ![CLI architecture](Architecture/Architecture.svg)